 WE ARE WORLD JUNIORS TOUR EXPERTS and will endeavour to make the tournament in Novosibirsk an exciting and memorable World Juniors experience.
 The tournament in Russia will run from December 26th, 2022 to January 5th, 2023.
 This is a hockey fan's trip of a lifetime that will also include great sightseeing, special events, souvenirs, gifts and many extras.

 We will have a VERY LIMITED number of places available so it is important that you get on our PRIORITY LIST to receive our Azorcan WJ2023 Newletters and emails to ensure you get an advance opportunity to register.
 If you have registered in the past for our Priority List then you will still be on it so there is no need to register again unless you have new contact information.
 If you are a past participant on one of our World Juniors tours you are automatically on our Past Participant section of the Priority List so there is no need to register for the Priority List.

-We will start to register fans in late 2021 with a deposit.
+We will start to register fans in January 2022 with a deposit.
 First opportunity will go to past participants, with a short window to register, then everyone else on the priority list before we open up the tour to the general public.
 Please see our REGISTRATION section for more information.

 Be sure to subscribe to and listen to our CANADA FANS WORD JUNIOR PODCASTS for great updates and information.

 This will be our fifth group tour to the World Juniors in Europe.
 We had great tours to Pardubice & Liberec (Czech 2008), Malmo (Sweden 2014), Helsinki (Finland 2016) and Ostrava & Trinec (Czech 2020).
 I would like to thank the 300 fans that joined us in the Czech Republic in 2020.

 I look forward to seeing you in Russia!